CMU-IDS-2022/assignment-2-outliers/writeup.md

 ![A screenshot of the dashboard](screenshot.png)

 This dashboard informs the user about the spread of the <b> COVID-19 Coronavirus</b> in the <b>United States</b>.
-Through the visualizations the viewer can gain insight into various parameters such as the trend in cases, vaccination, hospitalizations and deaths.
-The dashboard also aids in determining how COVID-19 has affected different demographics of the population and the containment measures taken to prevent it's spread.
+Through the visualizations, the viewer can gain insight into various parameters such as the trend in cases, vaccination, hospitalizations and deaths.
+The dashboard also aids in determining how COVID-19 has affected the demographics of the population and the effect of the containment measures taken to prevent it's spread.
-Through this dashboard we aim to inform the user about the trends and spread of the COVID-19 Coronavirus.
+Through this dashboard we aim to inform the user about the trends and the spread of the COVID-19 Coronavirus.

 ## Project Goals